joelb123/joelb123.github.io/README.md

 Brain Mapping Initiative.
 Biology has quietly become the most data-intensive science of the Age of Big Data.

+Throughout my career I've worked on [motions in proteins](dynamics.md).
+I've returned to this work lately with a new perspective brought on by AI-driven structural methods such as AlphaFold.

 Here's an essay on [creating the Theory of Biology](theory.md) by building bridges among  data, signatures, models, and applications.